Call Us 817-632-6458Email Us

 Every tilt-up construction assignment is organized around the full project sequence, not a disconnected field package.
 The scope usually includes the following considerations:

-• Casting slab coordination with reinforcing, embeds, and erection tolerances.
+• Casting slab coordination with reinforcing, embeds, erection tolerances, and Blackland clay subgrade verification.

-• Structural steel tie-in planning for joist, deck, and brace points.
+• Structural steel tie-in planning for joist, deck, and brace points on Arlington's high-cube industrial footprints.

-• Envelope detailing for dock positions, storefronts, and large openings.
+• Envelope detailing for dock positions, storefronts, and large openings on I-20 and SH 287 corridor sites.

-• Schedule protection across panel pours, cure time, and crane mobilization.
+• Schedule protection across panel pours, DFW cure-time windows, and crane mobilization.

-• Close coordination with roofing and interior mobilization teams.
+• Close coordination with roofing and interior mobilization teams to protect the occupancy timeline.

-• Safety planning for heavy picks and restricted site access conditions.
+• Safety planning for heavy picks and restricted site access on active south Arlington industrial parcels.

 Delivery Process

-1. Early logistics review that confirms casting-bed placement and crane circulation.
+1. Early logistics review that confirms casting-bed placement, Blackland clay treatment, and crane circulation on the Arlington site.

-2. Panel production management tied to structural release dates and weather buffers.
+2. Panel production management tied to structural release dates, geotechnical sign-off, and DFW weather buffers.

 3. Erection oversight with direct coordination between crane crews and structural trades.

-4. Shell dry-in planning that allows interior work to start on the right sequence.
+4. Shell dry-in planning that allows interior work to start on the right sequence before City of Arlington framing inspection.

-5. Punch and turnover management focused on durable envelope performance.
+5. Punch and turnover management focused on durable envelope performance through DFW humidity and freeze cycles.

 Where This Service Fits Best